MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/alerts-queue-windows-defender-advanced-threat-protection.md

 - Others

 >[!NOTE]
->The Windows Defender Antivirus filter will only appear if your endpoints are using Windows Defender Antivirus as the default real-time protection antimalware product.
+>The Windows Defender Antivirus filter will only appear if machines are using Windows Defender Antivirus as the default real-time protection antimalware product.

 ### View